timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-06-19
+# Objectives for Today 2026-06-21

-- Just chill, and stuff.
+- Just chill, and stuff; story telling; met violet, suzie had a fit
-- Add Frustum Culling Debug: Visualize the Spheres
+- Pay back some technical debt from the UpdatedText stuff.
 - Figure out why are some Turbo Boom track segments failing?
-- Jump to the UpdatedText branch in TurtleBrains; update Playground to build
-- Pay back some technical debt from the UpdatedText stuff.
 - Check if singleplayer is still working...

 ## Events / Notices / Coming Soon